cheefoo/centos/README.md

   ```

-7. Start the NodeJS Server  from the webapps directory
+7. From the KCL instance,  Start the NodeJS Server  from the webapps directory
   ```
  node server.js